awesomerank/awesomerank.github.io/lists/qazbnm456/awesome-web-security.md

 <a name="tools-reconnaissance"></a>
 ### Reconnaissance

+* [xray ★814](https://github.com/evilsocket/xray) - XRay is a tool for recon, mapping and OSINT gathering from public networks by [@evilsocket](https://github.com/evilsocket).
 * [Shodan](https://www.shodan.io/) - Shodan is the world's first search engine for Internet-connected devices by [@shodanhq](https://twitter.com/shodanhq).
 * [Censys](https://censys.io/) - Censys is a search engine that allows computer scientists to ask questions about the devices and networks that compose the Internet by [University of Michigan](https://umich.edu/).
 * [urlscan.io](https://urlscan.io/) - Service which analyses websites and the resources they request by [@heipei](https://twitter.com/heipei).